November 08, 2016 1 Comment

 Rest assured that the formula and contents of Bio Cleanze remains exactly the same as it was prior to the change of legislation – and you can therefore continue using it to kill and control all manner of biological growths on exterior hard surfaces such as drives, paths, car parks, tennis courts, roofs, walls, render, boats, decking and other timber structures such as sheds and fences.

-We hope this information is helpful and inspires you to succeed in soft washing.
+We hope this information is helpful and sincerely wish you great success in your soft washing business,

 Comments will be approved before showing up.